santod-1724862/info478_final_group5/README.md

 ## Technical Description

 - The goal of the final deliverable is to have a working and visually pleasing shiny interactable that dynamcially change depending on user input.
+We also plan to include a Rmd and HTML file that details the calculations that needed to be made in preparing the datasets from the various sources.

 - We expect to have formatting issues when merging and cleaning datasets.
 It is likely that columns will have to be omitted due to a lack of clear labeling and not containing infomration relevant.
+One problem we may encounter is finding datasets that are reliable and have relevant information related to health statistics.

 ### What new technical skills will need to learn in order to complete your project?